-FASB to clarify existing guidance on The Company accounts for conversion revenue recognition.
-This guidance options embedded in convertible notes in includes the required steps to achieve accordance with ASC 815.
-ASC the core principle that a company generally requires companies to bifurcate should recognize revenue when it conversion options embedded in convertible transfers promised goods or services notes from their host instruments and to to customers in an amount that reflects account for them as free standing derivative the consideration to which the financial instruments.
-ASC 815 provides for company expects to be entitled in an exception to this rule when convertible exchange for those goods or services. notes, as host instruments, are deemed to be This pronouncement is effective for conventional, as defined by ASC 815-40.
+required steps to achieve the core The Company accounts for conversion options should embedded in convertible notes in accordance recognize revenue when it transfers with ASC 815.
+ASC 815 generally requires promised goods or services to customers companies to bifurcate conversion options the embedded in convertible notes from their host consideration to which the company instruments and to account for them as free expects to be entitled in exchange for standing derivative financial instruments.
+ASC This 815 provides for an exception to this rule when pronouncement is effective for fiscal convertible notes, as host instruments, are years and interim periods beginning after deemed to be conventional, as defined by ASC of one of two retrospective transition The Company accounts for convertible notes methods.
+The Company has not yet deemed conventional and conversion options selected a transition method nor has the embedded in non-conventional convertible notes Company determined the effect that the which qualify as equity under ASC 815, in adoption of the pronouncement may have accordance with the provisions of ASC 470-20, on its financial position and/or results of which provides guidance on accounting for convertible securities with beneficial conversion features.
+Accordingly, the Company records, as a discount to convertible notes, the intrinsic value of such conversion options based upon the differences between the fair value of the underlying common stock at the commitment date of the note transaction and the effective conversion price embedded in the note.
+Debt discounts under these arrangements amortized over the term of the related debt.

-beginning after December 15, 2017, The Company accounts for convertible notes with early adoption permitted.
-The deemed conventional and conversion options guidance permits the use of one of two embedded in non-conventional convertible retrospective transition methods.
-The notes which qualify as equity under ASC 815, Company has not yet selected alin accordance with the provisions of ASC the 470-20, which provides guidance Company determined the effect that accounting for convertible securities with the adoption of the pronouncement beneficial conversion features.
-Accordingly, may have on its financial position the Company records, as a discount to convertible notes, the intrinsic value of such conversion options based upon the differences between the fair value of the underlying common stock at the commitment date of the note transaction and the effective conversion price embedded in the note.
-Debt discounts under these arrangements are amortized over the term of the related debt.
+On January 1, 2015, the Company adopted the accounting pronouncement issued by the FASB updating existing guidance on discontinued operations.
+This guidance raises the threshold for a disposal to qualify as a discontinued operation requires new disclosures of both discontinued operations and certain other disposals that do not meet the definition of a discontinued operation.
+This pronouncement is aimed at reducing the frequency of disposals reported as discontinued operations by focusing on strategic shifts that have or will have a major effect on an entity's operations and financial results.
+The Company will consider this guidance in conjunction with future disposals, if any.

-On January 1, 2015, the Company adopted the accounting pronouncement issued by the FASB updating existing guidance discontinued operations.
-This guidance raises the threshold for a disposal to qualify as a discontinued operation and requires new disclosures of both discontinued operations and certain other disposals that do not meet the definition of a discontinued operation.
-This pronouncement is aimed at reducing the frequency of disposals reported discontinued operations by focusing strategic shifts that have or will have a major effect on an entity's operations and financial results.
-The Company will consider this guidance in conjunction with future disposals, if anv.
+In April 2015, an accounting pronouncement was

-In April 2015, an accounting pronouncement was issued by the FASB to update the guidance related to the presentation of debt issuance costs.
+issued by the FASB to update the guidance related to the presentation of debt issuance costs.
 This guidance requires debt issuance costs, related to a recognized debt liability, be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability rather than being presented as an asset.
 This pronouncement is effective retrospectively for fiscal years beginning after December 15, 2015, with early adoption permitted.
 The Company intend to adopt this pronouncement on January 1, 2016, and the adoption will not have a material impact on its financial position and/or results of operations.

-September 2015. an accounting pronouncement was issued by the FASB which eliminates the requirement that an acquirer in a business combination account measurement-period adjustments retrospectively.
+September 2015, an accounting pronouncement was issued by the FASB which eliminates the requirement that an acquirer in a business combination account for measurementperiod adjustments retrospectively.
 Instead, an acquirer will recognize a measurement-period adjustment during the period in which it determines the amount of the adjustment.
 This pronouncement is effective for fiscal years beginning after December 15, 2015, with early adoption permitted.
 The Company intend to adopt this pronouncement on January 1, 2016, and the adoption will not have a material impact on its financial position and/or results of operations.